jogarbaut/jomelbautista/README.md

 https://jomelb.com/

 ## Skills
-While my more recent projects have been focused on the MERN stack, here is a comprehensive list of the skills I gained:
+While my more recent projects have been focused on the MERN Stack and React, here is a comprehensive list of the skills I gained:

 - JavaScript
 - Python